Skip to Content

 Learning Body Parts in Spanish

-Instead of diving into a list of all the parts of the body in Spanish, I decided to separate the parts into different categories to make learning the new vocabulary easier.
+Instead of overwhelming you with a giant list of body parts in Spanish, I’ve organized them into easy-to-digest categories to make learning (and teaching!) the new vocabulary a breeze.

 El cuerpo